 CaRE (Cancer Recovery Exercise), now LIVESTRONG at the YMCA, is life changing, with a focus on exercise, wellness and community.
 Through it I have gotten stronger and have made friendships that will last a lifetime.

 This quilt is my way of telling the story of the circles that support me and all the positive things that happened in my life from the time of diagnosis through recovery.
-It will be on display at the three Lancaster YMCA locations October 1-19 and will be auctioned online.
-Bids will be accepted through 5:00 PM on October 19.
-Money raised through the quilt auction and donations will go to the YMCA Annual Campaign and will help to support LIVESTRONG and the YMCA's mission of providing this program to any cancer survivor, free of charge!
+It was action October 2019 and the money raised went to the YMCA Annual Campaign and helped to support LIVESTRONG and the YMCA's mission of providing this program to any cancer survivor, free of charge!

 The meaning behind each circle